Important Alerts

 TUM application fee: Not required

-- Check course general and course specific requirements
+- Check the course's general and course-specific requirements

 - Provide language proof (German or English)